Eve's Bayou

 The inciting incident occurs at 12 minutes when Eve witnesses her father Louis having a sexual encounter with family friend Matty Mereaux in the carriage house during a party.
 Her innocent view of her father is shattered forever..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Eve actively chooses to confront what she knows by confiding in Cisely about their father's infidelity.
+This illustrates the protagonist's commitment to Eve actively chooses to confront what she knows by confiding in Cisely about their father's infidelity.
 This choice to break silence and seek alliance with her sister launches them into a darker understanding of their family., moving from reaction to action.

 The Collapse moment at 82 minutes (75% through) represents the emotional nadir.
 Here, Eve returns to Elzora the voodoo priestess and pays her to kill her father.
 The whiff of death is literal - she has set in motion forces she cannot control.
-Her innocence dies in this moment of vengeful choice., shows the protagonist at their lowest point.
+Her innocence dies in this moment of vengeful choice., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 81% of the runtime.
 Eve has a psychic vision revealing a more complex truth about the night between Cisely and Louis - memory is unreliable, perspective shapes reality, and both sisters may hold their own truths.
 She understands too late that certainty was an illusion., demonstrating the transformation achieved throughout the journey.